basilevanha/code-factory/README.md

-# Code Factory – Interactive Industrial Coding Platform
+# Coding Factory – Interactive Industrial Coding Platform

 This project is a web-based educational platform designed to teach coding through industrial machine simulation.
 Inspired by platforms like boot.dev, it combines learning paths with hands-on drag-and-drop exercises to build functional automation sequences.